Jump ahead to:

 pieces of equipment.

 In contrast, an audio interface will convert analog signals into digital ones.
-It will allow you to create music and add effects on a piece of music-making software.
+It will allow you to create music and add effects to a piece of music-making software.
 You might think of it as a translator of sorts.

 Which Should I Use - A Mixer Or An Audio Interface?